openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * ColdInstanceMigrateCount

-  The number of instances actually cold migrated
+  The number of instances should be cold migrated

 * PlannedColdInstanceMigrateCount